 Frequently Asked Questions

-Q: What work is being done in Lincoln and Stanton Parks?
+Q: What work is being done in Lincoln Park?

-Q: Will the parks remain open during the turf renovation?
+Q: Will the park remain open during the turf renovation?

 A: Yes!
-The National Park Service remains mindful of the daily recreation that takes place in the parks and values the variety of uses parks receive by the community.
-Restoration areas were strategically selected to allow for normal activity to continue in the parks, while at the same time repairing portions of turf to provide continued enjoyment for years to come.
+The National Park Service remains mindful of the daily recreation that takes place in the park and values the variety of uses by the community.
 The playground areas will not be affected and will remain open to the public.

 Q: Will I still be able to walk my dog?

-A: You are welcome to walk your dog on-leash in all areas of the park that remain open to the public.
+A: You are welcome to walk your dog on-leash in all areas of the park that remain open.
 Dogs must be restrained at all times on a leash no longer than 6 feet in length as stipulated by law in Title 36 of the Code of Federal Regulations found at 36 CFR 2.15(a).

 Q: What can I do to help keep the turf healthy?

 A: There are a number of ways the community can help keep the grass healthy!
 Follow these simple practices:

 1. Watch for signs of wear and avoid those areas.
 Using a different area of the park instead of these stressed areas will allow roots to regenerate and prevent further damage.